What is the purpose of a humidifier?

 If you have children, take extra precautions because the most common injuries caused by humidifiers are burns.
 In that regard, do not put a warm-mist humidifier in your child’s room.
 In addition, do not abandon humidifiers in the presence of children.

-Condensation is likely to form on the walls when a lot of moisture is in the immediate environment.
+Condensation will likely form on the walls when much moisture is in the immediate environment.
 As a result, mold grows and spreads rapidly through the whole house.

 If humidifiers are not clean, there are high chances of extensive growth of bacteria.
 The latter is responsible for common colds and coughs.
 Despite steam vaporizers getting dirty rapidly, they are also simple to clean.
 Between uses, rinse off all of the used water.
 Clean the unit regularly according to the manufacturer’s recommendations to avoid bacterial growth.
 During use, wash the bucket and filter system every two to three days.